githubtraining/reviewing-a-pull-request/responses/another-one.md

 ## Approved pull request (success)

 Thanks for approving my pull request!
 Now that my pull request is approved, I can merge it into our project.
 While I'm merging this in (I might have already :grinning:), why don't you head over to this new pull request I made.
-With you helping me out, I seem to be able to tackle anything! :muscle::muscle-right:
+With you helping me out, I seem to be able to tackle anything! :muscle:

 <details><summary>What repos require a peer review and approval in order to deploy?</summary>